 The Elizabethtown Area School District and GEARS are teaming up to support Camp Ladybug, a camp for individuals who have mental and/or physical challenges.
 Now in its fifth year, the charity game has netted over $6,000 for local programs.

 East High Street Elementary School held a canned food drive prior to the holiday break.
 The students, faculty, and staff at the school were in the giving spirit as a remarkable 1,100 food items were collected and distributed to families in need at the school, surpassing their goal of 750 items.

 The East High Street Elementary Giving Tree recently brought holiday joy to families less fortunate in the community.
-Through the generosity of the school’s faculty, support staff and PTO, over 40 families received holiday help in the form of presents and warm winter wear items.
+Through the generosity of the school’s faculty, support staff, and PTO, as well as some community support, over 40 families received holiday help in the form of presents, winter wear, and gift cards.